 Just to give you a perspective, this is the Ladakhi home, with a total mountain view where we sat and had our Roti & Gud Gud Chai breakfast.

-Every corner of India has its own local drink so how can Ladakh be far away.
+Every corner of India has its own local drink so how can this region be far away.
 This is the local Chhaang drink served in a wooden bowl called Kore.
 The same wooden cup is used for tea and food as well in monasteries.

 Homemade noodle soup with tiny Chanas or black gram in it…